dietmarkuehl/P3552-task/lazy.md

-1. As `co_await`ing the result of an operation (or `co_yield`ing a a value) may suspend a coroutine, there is a potential to introduce problems when resource which meant to be held temporarily are held when suspending.
-For example, holding a lock to a mutex while suspending a coroutine can result in a different thread trying to release the lock when the coroutine is resumed on a differen thread.
+1. As `co_await`ing the result of an operation (or `co_yield`ing a a value) may suspend a coroutine, there is a potential to introduce problems when resources which meant to be held temporarily are held when suspending.
+For example, holding a lock to a mutex while suspending a coroutine can result in a different thread trying to release the lock when the coroutine is resumed on a differen thread (scheduler affinity will move the resumed coroutine to the same scheduler but not to the same thread).
 2. Destroying a coroutine is only safe when it is suspended.
 For task implementation that means that it shall only call a completion handler once the coroutine is suspended.
 That part